CDCgov/ocio-wsl/README.md

 # Windows Subsystem Build

-This builds an Windows Subsystem Linux tar image for CDC as part of the developer experience.
+This builds an Windows Subsystem Linux (WSL) tarball image for CDC as part of the developer experience.

+## Prerequisities

+For requirements and prerequisities, go to [docs/prerequisities.md](docs/prerequisites.md).

 ## How to use this?

 Make sure [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) is setup properly by opening powershell and typing `wsl`.

+**Note**: when running `wsl` for the first time, WSL will require administrative rights using your -su account in powershell.
+The username is your 4 letter user name + `-su` (ex. tpz7-su) and the password is in [CyberArk](https://cyber.cdc.gov).

 1. Download the [latest release](https://github.com/cdcent/ocio-wsl/releases).